savonet/liquidsoap/doc/content/migrating.md

 was required to reflect the fact that file changes are now atomic.
 See [this issue](https://github.com/savonet/liquidsoap/issues/3284) for more details.

+### `cue_cut`

+Starting with version `2.2.4`, the `cue_cut` operator has been removed.
+Requests cue-in and cue-out processing has been integrated directly into requests resolution.
+In most cases, you simply can remove the operator from your script.
+In some cases, you might need to disable `cue_in_metadata` and `cue_out_metadat` either when creating new requests or when creating `playlist` sources.

 ### Harbor HTTP server and SSL support

 The API for registering HTTP server endpoint and using SSL was completely rewritten.
 It should be more flexible and